rempic/Image-Features-Extraction/docs_sphinx/index.rst

    :width: 600px
    :alt: alternate text

-Below it is  shown an example of an image of triangular shapes obtained  from Google which was used with the  image features extraction package and to build a training set for a machine learning classification of geometrical shapes
+Below it is shown an example of an image with triangular shapes obtained  from Google, which features were extracted by using  the  image features extraction package  to build a training set for a machine learning classifier

 .. image:: _static/7c.png
   :width: 500px